 - Start to track “warm” leads through referral sources such as attorneys, lenders, etc. The better data you have around your “at bat” opportunities, the more strategically you’ll be able to apply your business development budget towards each firm.
 With Sutton Place Strategies’ data integrated into DealCoud, you have the entire M&A and private equity ecosystem of potential referral sources right at your fingertips, all organized based on your preferences and filters such as size, sector, geography, etc.

-If you’re working in sponsor coverage at an investment bank and are lacking the data and analytics tools you need to drive efficient business development, reach out to our team.
+If you’re working in investment banking sponsor coverage and are lacking the data and analytics tools you need to drive efficient business development, reach out to our team.
 We help hundreds of firms streamline their processes and close more deals.